SkoolNotes/Taproot/2020HIST201/KBxDayOne.md

     - wars end when one side gives up (not when one side wins).

 	- I READ TRHE QUESTION WRONG: I read it as a war
+	- war the way we know it is ending, due to MAD.

 - Is there such a thing as a just (or good, ethical, righteous) war?
 Why/why not?